-Anti-government militants conspired in Oregon refuge standoff -prosecutors
+Prosecutors claim conspiracy by Oregon militants in standoff

 The Bundy brothers have been at the forefront of that movement and stood by their father, Cliven Bundy, at his Nevada ranch in a 2014 armed standoff with authorities over enforcement of federal grazing rights.

-Marcus Mumford, a lawyer for Ammon Bundy, told the court the peaceful demonstration was an effort to draw attention to the federal government's illegal control and mismanagement of public lands.
+Marcus Mumford, a lawyer for Ammon Bundy, told the court the intent of the peaceful protest was to draw attention to the federal government's illegal control and mismanagement of public lands, not to intimidate federal employees.

 He said Bundy was attempting to invoke a provision of the law known as adverse possession to retake land improperly seized by the federal government many decades ago.

 U.S. District Judge Anna Brown told Mumford arguments over adverse possession were not relevant to the case and similarly rejected Ryan Bundy's request to hand each member of the jury a pocket-sized copy of the U.S. Constitution.

-"The jurors may not have your pocket Constitution," Brown said.
-"You may alert the jury to what the evidence will show as to your state of mind."
+"You may alert the jury to what the evidence will show as to your state of mind," Brown said.

+Ryan Bundy, who is acting as his own lawyer, took aim at the prosecutor's theory that the occupation amounted to a conspiracy.

+"A conspiracy is when two people act together to conduct a heinous act," he told jurors.
+"That is not who I am."

-Barrow, the federal prosecutor, told jurors the Bundys blocked outsiders from coming in, used government computers and refused to leave.
-At one point, a man with a shotgun stood guard inside a watchtower.
+Barrow, the federal prosecutor, said the Bundys and others blocked outsiders from coming in, used government computers and refused to leave.
+At one point, a man with a shotgun stood guard from a watchtower.

 He also said Ammon Bundy and another protester warned Harney County Sheriff Dave Ward of "extreme unrest" two months before the protest and used social media to draw supporters from across the country.

-The Bundys drew supporters inside and outside the courtroom, and some wore bracelets or T-shirts with patriotic messages or phrases from the Constitution.
-Outside, about a dozen protesters gathered, including one atop a horse and another who wore a sign that read: "Stand Against Injustice."
+The Bundys drew supporters inside and outside the courtroom, some of whom wore cowboy hats, and bracelets or T-shirts with patriotic messages or phrases from the Constitution.

 More than two dozen people have been charged in connection with the takeover, and a second group of defendants are scheduled to go on trial in February.

+Opening statements concluded on Tuesday afternoon.
+Testimony is due to begin on Wednesday.

-(Reporting by Courtney Sherwood in Portland, Oregon; Writing and additional reporting by Eric M. Johnson in Seattle; Editing by Cynthia Osterman)
+Reporting by Courtney Sherwood in Portland, Oregon; Writing and additional reporting by Eric M. Johnson in Seattle; Editing by Cynthia Osterman